SKGB1187/260403Project/readme.md

 ## Setup for Application outside of Render Deployment

-In order to utilize this application outside of the deployed version on Render the following things need to be done:
+In order to utilize this application from a clone the following things must be done:
 - clone repository to your system
 - setup environmental variables:
     - For database connection: 'playspotplay_connection', 'postgresql:///playspotplay'